viestimedia/clib/README.md

 ## Publishing

-This library is automatically published on npm whenever a release is created from a version tag.
+This library is automatically published on NPM by a GitHub action that creates a version tag and a new release based on that tag.

 Easiest way to generate a tag is to navigate to https://github.com/viestimedia/clib/actions/workflows/generate-tag.yml, and click "Run workflow".
-Choose the version type (major, minor, patch), wait a few seconds for the action to complete, and then create a new release from the newly created tag: https://github.com/viestimedia/clib/releases/new
+Choose the version type (major, minor, patch).
+If the workflow is successful, it will release a new version to NPM after first creating a tag and a release with release notes.

-Select the tag you just created, click "Publish release".
-After a few minutes, you can run `npm install @viestimedia/clib` to update the library wherever you're consuming it.